emazzotta/lighthouse-badges/README.md

                         average score(s) of all the urls supplied, combined
 ```

-Additionally you can pass parameters to the lighthouse process directly via environment variable:
+Additionally, you can pass parameters to the lighthouse process directly via environment variable:

 ```bash
 # This will pass '--preset=desktop' to the lighthouse process